 The cash conversion cycle formula is stated as follows:

-In addition, the calculator calculates the amount of cash required to finance working capital based on a given level of revenue and gross margin percentage.
+Using the formula the calculator calculates the number of days and the amount of cash required to finance working capital based on a given level of revenue and gross margin percentage.
 Finally to allow quick calculations to be made, the calculator shows the equivalent number of days revenue needed to finance the same working capital.

 Using the Cash Conversion Cycle Calculator

 The cash conversion cycle calculator which is available for download below is used as follows: